New York City Department of Sanitation311

 To help keep your bin clean:

-TIP: Put food scraps in your freezer before emptying them into your building's compost bin.
+TIP: Store food scraps in the freezer before emptying them into your building's compost bin.

 If you don't already have a compost bin or need additional bins, you can use any labeled bin, (maximum size of 55 gallons) with a secure lid.
-Order a free Composting Bin label for your bin at nyc.gov/CompostingBinDecal
+Download and print a Composting Bin label for your bin.

-You can also purchase one or more brown bins at bins.nyc.
+You can also purchase official brown NYC Compost Bins at bins.nyc:

 ALL NYC residents are required to separate food scraps, food-soiled paper, or yard waste from trash.
 Owners and property managers of buildings with 4 or more units must also provide a designated storage area with clearly labeled compost bins.